ethanhs/WSL-Programs/README.md

 # WSL-Programs
-A community powered list of programs that work (and those that don't) on the Windows subsystem for Linux
+A community powered list of programs that work (and those that don't) on the Windows subsystem for Linux.
+The official Microsoft repository for filing bugs etc is located [here](https://github.com/Microsoft/BashOnWindows).
+This repo complements the offical one by providing a quick reference for how well programs run.

 Please feel free to contribute programs you have tested to the table below.
 If you need help with the markdown, please review [a primer](https://help.gamejolt.com/markdown)